 To preview Pre-Operative Instructions, Consent and Post-Operative Instructions along with the scheduled visits, see “Doc’s Orders; Cosmetic Plastic Surgery; Blepharoplasty”.

-Dr. Reynolds can perform blepharoplasty to correct sagging eyelids, bags or pouches beneath the eyes, as well as excess folds around the eyes.
+Our doctors can perform blepharoplasty to correct sagging eyelids, bags or pouches beneath the eyes, as well as excess folds around the eyes.
 This surgical procedure involves the removal of excess skin and fat on either the upper and lower eyelids or both and is often performed in conjunction with other surgical procedures including facelifts, eyebrow lift and forehead lifts.
 Blepharoplasty can be done under general anesthesia or under IV Sedation or even with local anesthesia only.
 Your choice will depend on your level of comfort with procedures.
 See anesthetic options.

-Dr. Reynolds will trace the natural lines and creases of your face and make fine incisions from the inner to the outer edge of the eyelid.
+Our Doctors will trace the natural lines and creases of your face and make fine incisions from the inner to the outer edge of the eyelid.
 Surgery on the upper eyelid is performed first with the incision made in the fold of the lid.
 On the lower eyelid the incision is either made directly below the eyelash or inside the lid if only fat is to be removed.
 (The incision on the inside of the lower lid is called a transconjunctival incision) Excess fat and skin are removed from the underlying compartments.
 The amount of fat excised is always conservative.
 Small sutures are used to close the incision and special ointments and dressings may be applied.
 The surgery can take up to 2 hours.
 Laser may be used at the same time to reduce wrinkles in the surrounding skin.